-- If a development is modified by virtue of Section 4.17(5) or Section 4.63 of the EP&A Act or an application is modified under Section 4.55, the levy will be based on the development cost of the modified development. - If a development is modified and the levy increases but the applicant has previously paid the levy, credit will be given for the previous levy payment with only the difference needing to be paid.
+If a development is modified by virtue of Section 4.17(5) or Section 4.63 of the EP&A Act or an application is modified under Section 4.55 or 4.56 of the EP&A Act, the levy will be based on the development cost of the modified development. [end of blue bullet point]

+- If a development is modified and the levy increases but the applicant has previously paid the levy, credit will be given for the previous levy payment with only the difference needing to be paid.
 If the levy decreases, the applicant may apply for a refund for the difference, subject to the requirements for refunds described in this subsection of the Plan. - The applicant has not commenced the development and decides not to proceed with the consent (i.e. a development consent or complying development certificate), including cases where the consent has lapsed.
 In this case, the applicant will need to surrender the development consent or complying development certificate to the City in accordance with Section 4.63 of the EP&A Act. - The extent of works and associated cost of works is reduced under a complying development certificate.
 In this instance a new complying development certificate, limited to the revised works area and cost must be issued and the previous complying development certificate must be cancelled/surrendered and the City be notified of the cancellation and the City's records amended.